KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-CrisisInformationSweden by Pejjo](https://github.com/Pejjo/MMM-CrisisInformationSweden)

-1. Issues are not enabled in the GitHub repository.
-So users cannot report bugs.
-Please enable issues in your repo.
-2. Recommendation: No ESLint configuration was found.
+1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Cronixie by timophey](https://github.com/timophey/MMM-Cronixie)